KeckObservatory/mKTL/doc/daemon.rst

 Subclass definitions of the :func:`mktl.Item.req_refresh`, :func:`mktl.Item.req_set`, and :func:`mktl.Item.validate` methods
 are the key methods to override when implementing custom behavior.
-Any method with a `req_` prefix is part of the handling chain for an inbound request, with :func:`mktl.Item.req_get` and :func:`mktl.Item.req_set` implementing entry points for GET and SET operations, respectively, though if :func:`mktl.Item.req_get` leverages :func:`mktl.Item.req_refresh` in order to acquire the most recent value.

 .. autoclass:: mktl.Item
    :members: from_payload, poll, publish, req_get, req_poll, req_refresh, req_set, to_payload, validate